MD, Pennsylvania State University, 1982

 A major focus of my research concerns the form and course of depression among older adults.
 Based on clinical experience, I noted that depressed older persons in primary care settings often did not assent to sadness.
 Using the data from the NIMH Epidemiologic Catchment Area surveys I carried out a series of studies using novel statistical modeling (the MIMIC model) to explore how depression presents differently among older adults than younger persons.
 The spectrum studies built on these findings to carry out a mixed methods study of how older adults experience depression.

 A second major area has involved treatment in primary care settings including medical comorbidity.
 I am the PI for a long-term follow-up of PROSPECT (Prevention of Suicide in Primary Care Elderly – Collaborative Trial), a randomized trial of depression management in primary care practices.
 In these follow-up studies, we have examined mortality as an outcome in the context of medical comorbidity.
-I am a co-investigator on a PCORI project on decision-making for men with early, localized prostate cancer.
+I am a co-investigator on a PCORI project on decision-making for men with early, localized prostate cancer, so my program of research is moving into the arena of the comorbidity of physical health and mental health from a health services perspective.

 Honors and Awards